Table Of Contents

 Because you’d rather have more to work with than less than you need, in which case your application’s performance would suffer.

-But the redundancy approach cost more than many teams were running through.
-Maintaining a dedicated physical server, and even a virtual one, also takes time, distracting developers from focussing on their primary coding roles.
+However, the redundancy approach cost more than many teams were willing to run through.
+Maintaining a dedicated physical server, and even a virtual one, also takes time, distracting developers from focusing on their primary coding roles.

 Enter serverless architecture.